0xJs/EnumMitigations/README.md

 	    - Is maintained by Microsoft and updated 1–2 times per year
 	    - Blocks known vulnerable, signed drivers even if they are otherwise valid.
 -  **Windows Defender Application Control (WDAC)**
-	- A Windows security feature that defines what code is allowed to run, including **drivers**.
+	- A Windows security feature that defines what code is allowed to run, including drivers.
 	- Can block both:
 	    - Unsigned drivers
 	    - Signed but vulnerable drivers (by using the Microsoft Recommended Driver Blocklist)